pablomxs/qcontroller/README.md

 ## Setup Instructions

-You can run the API either locally using uvicorn, or in a Docker container.
-Below are the setup steps for both options.
+The API can be run either locally using uvicorn, or in a Docker container.

 ### Option 1: Run with Docker